 The church received the form of a two-aisle, hall structure, with a narrower, elongated chancel with a polygonal closure in the east and a sacristy added to it from the north.
 The external façades of the church were reinforced with buttresses, placed close to each other, especially in the presbytery.
 Between them, eight pointed-arch windows were pierced, five of them high, filled with traceries in the presbytery.

-The church is a two-nave, hall building, with aisles splits by two pillars.
-Outside is buttresses.
-It has eight lancet windows, five of which are in the chancel and three in the northern aisle.
-The two pillars are supported a rib vault, on which the bosses are located, rescued from war damages.
-On the vault of the presbytery is a boss representing the head of Kazimierz the Great, and on the bosses of the vaults above the naves there are emblems of Polish voivodships from the times of the last Piast king.
+Inside the nave, two pillars supported the vaults with bosses (some of them have survived the war).
+On the cross-ribbed and six-sided vault of the presbytery there is a boss showing the head of Casimir the Great, and on the boss of the vaults above the aisles there are coats of arms of Polish provinces from the times of the last Piast king.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.